Loupsito/Website-to-upload-and-read-videos/README.md

 # Website-to-upload-and-read-videos
-This wevsite give the possibility to upload videos in server and to read them.
+This website give the possibility to upload videos in server and to read them.